Photographic Journey to “Taliin Tumen Aduu – Steppe Horse Festival”

 Local nomads and foreign visitors during the steppe horse festival

 Beautiful fashionable couples compete for their traditional costume, horse equipping and riding skills at the horse festival

-And they did not only show off their horse skills but also, perform traditional music, dance and elegant decorated saddles, bridles and equipping techniques.
-In the evening, folklore performance was held in the local theatre, here you will immersing yourself in one of Mongolian wonders.
+And they did not only show off their horse skills but also, perform traditional music, dance, and elegant decorated saddles, bridles and equipping techniques.
+In the evening, folklore performance was held in the local theatre, here you will immerse yourself in one of the Mongolian wonders.